 Pros: Another free retail inventory management software, but just for two users.
 If you want to add unlimited users, you’ll need to buy the open source mode.

 Cons: This inventory management software works more like an ERP, and as it’s an open source system, you will need specific knowledge to use and support it.

-Remember that the best inventory management software doesn’t work by itself and it needs to be part of a bigger tools network.
-Keeping your products and catalogs in order, updated and synchronized in real time is the foundation before any inventory management plan, and you can reach it with the best product information management software!
+Remember that the best retail inventory management software doesn’t work by itself and it needs to be part of a bigger tools network.
+Keeping your products and catalogs in order, updated and synchronized in real time is the foundation before any inventory management plan, and you can reach it with the best PIM system!